This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - Let’s talk about: Favorites

-- Source of posts for the Micro.blog timeline, used in either RSS or JSON form and connected to accounts.
+- Source of posts for the Micro.blog timeline, used in either RSS or JSON format, and connected to accounts.

-- Accounts with feeds connected to Micro.blog from websites hosted on Micro.blog.
+- Accounts with feeds connected to the Micro.blog timeline from websites hosted on Micro.blog.

 - Example: “I thought the hosted accounts were good when I joined but so many of this year’s updates have been making it even better.”